READ THE PROLOGUE and the FIRST CHAPTER (below)

 “You wouldn’t be thinking about hope if you were in my shoes today,” she replied with a bitter laugh.

 “Oh, Donna, I can’t imagine how awful that must have been.
 I really can’t,” I said.
-She was the best person I ever knew.
-How could they have done this to her?
 “But what attracted me to our church is that we vote on the rules.
 And your courage has become so widely known, it has to make a difference.”

 The storm had surfaced last April.
 Six months of media scandal and people picking sides had worn her down.